 On 12 December 2015 the new global agreement on climate change, The Paris Agreement, was adopted by Parties under the United Nations Framework Convention on Climate Change (UNFCCC), including New Zealand.
-It entered into force in New Zealand on 4 November 2016 and will take effect from 2020.
-The aim of The Paris Agreement is to keep global temperatures under 2 degrees above pre-industrial levels and to pursue efforts to limit the temperature increase even further.
+It entered into force in New Zealand on 4 November 2016 and will taketook effect from 2020.

+The aim of The Paris Agreement is to keep global temperatures under 2 degrees above preindustrial levels, and to pursue efforts to limit the temperature increase even further.
+New Zealand's commitments under the Paris Agreement include a target of reducing net emissions by 50 per cent below 2005 gross emissions for the period 2021-2030.